DustCar/Unreal-Gaming-Programming-Notes/README.md

 This allows you to make the UI dynamic and ties it to your game functionality.

+### Interfacing Widgets with C++
+One major thing to note when using C++ with UI Widgets is that the main file that you will be implementing the use of the widgets should be in the **PlayerController** files.
+This is because PlayerController is what the player is actually using.
+Meaning that if you want to open a menu, or press buttons on a main menu, that does not possess a Pawn then the PlayerController would be the place to put the UI since no possession is needed.

+Additionally, keeping any HUD and UI elements all in one place is much easier to handle than spreading it out and making a ton of cross class referencing.
+The PlayerController is also important in communicating with the GameMode of your level, it is most commonly used as an intermediate bewteen the GameMode and your HUD/UI.
+So anything that the HUD or UI might need from GameMode, it can talk to the PlayerController to obtain that thing.

 ### Display Widgets
 To display the Widget Blueprint, you must first create a Widget Component for the Widget Blueprint, then you can use the function/event `Add to Viewport` depending on if you are using C++ or Blueprints.